Last updated on 18 April 2026.

 The transferee must declare that he is purchasing the shares for himself and under his name.
 Otherwise, the company may refuse to register the transfer.

 There is a specific rule for “transfers resulting from the law”, which includes acquisition by inheritance, marital property distribution, and enforcement proceedings.
-The company may refuse approval by acquiring the shares in transfers resulting from the law, according to Art.
+The company may refuse approval to acquire shares resulting from transfers under the law, according to Art.
 493/4.

 The Court of Cassation does not completely dismiss the right to apply to the Court for the determination of share price outside the scope of share transfers resulting from the law under Art.
 493. According to the Court, there is a right to apply to the Court for transactions under Art.
 493/1.
 However, this is based on the existence of “legal interest” and the right to a trial under the Turkish Procedural Code.